ansys/aali-flowkit/doc/source/getting_started/index.rst

 Getting started
 ===============
-AALI FlowKit is a gRPC service in Go that executes functions dynamically via remote procedure calls.

-In the AALI context, FlowKit executes registered Go functions for LLM integration, but it can execute any exposed function.
+AALI FlowKit is an external function repository for AALI Agent, providing a comprehensive library of functions that enable workflows and integrations.

+With FlowKit you can:

+* Access hundreds of pre-built functions across multiple categories
+* Add your own custom functions to extend capabilities
+* Integrate with LLMs, databases, and external services
+* Build automation workflows

 .. grid:: 2